Teknologforeningen/ilmomasiina/README.md

 # Ilmomasiina

-Ilmomasiina is the event registration system originally created by Athene, forked by Tietokilta and currently under heavy development for our new site.
+Ilmomasiina is the event registration system originally created by Athene, forked by Tietokilta, (forked by Teknologföreningen :D) and currently under heavy development for our new site.
 Once finished, it will be available for all organizations to use, along with migration tools from the Athene-made version.